fattain-naime/PipraPay-Api-Documentation/README.md

 **A:** No. This integration is **backend-only**.
 Pass your webhook endpoint in `create-charge.webhook_url` from your server.

 **Q: Is `verify-payments` required if I already trust the webhook?**
-**A:** It’s optional but recommended for defense-in-depth (e.g., if your webhook queue is delayed or to double-check final status).
+**A:** It’s optional but highly recommended for defense-in-depth (e.g., if your webhook queue is delayed or to double-check final status).

 **Q: Which status should I treat as success?**
 **A:** `completed` only.
 For all other statuses, do not fulfill the order.